willythor/ThinkStats2/Reports/report1.md

 ![ACT Scores by Region](https://github.com/davpapp/ThinkStats2/blob/master/Reports/Images/act_scores_by_region.png?raw=true)

-It might be interesting to compare the ratio of ACT / SAT scores in the two regions.
+It might also be interesting as well as more intuitive to compare the ratio of ACT / SAT scores in the two regions.

 ![ACT/SAT Score Ratios by Region](https://github.com/davpapp/ThinkStats2/blob/master/Reports/Images/actsatratio.png?raw=true)